 Our easy side dish recipes are great for any occasion whether you’re going to picnic at the park or host a formal holiday dinner.
 Each recipe uses our healthy, flavorful nuts that add sophistication to any meal.
-We hope you enjoy these vegetarian side dishes as much as our friends and family have!
+We hope you enjoy these plant-based side dishes as much as our friends and family have!

 Even if you’re an enthusiastic carnivore, you have to admit: everyone needs a few go-to vegetarian side dish recipes.
 These recipes make balancing your diet easy on time-strapped weeknights, yet they’re still impressive enough to serve for guests.
-Adding Santé nuts to the mix boosts these vegetarian side dishes with a hit of heart-healthy protein, a ton of crunch, and a jolt of flavor — you’ll want to sprinkle them on everything.
+Adding Santé Nuts to the mix boosts these vegetarian side dishes with a hit of heart-healthy protein, a ton of crunch, and a jolt of flavor — you’ll want to sprinkle them on everything.

 When the days begin to shorten and the air gets a little chilly, we start craving earthy root vegetables.
-That’s why we love this recipe for roasted beet, sweet potato and parsnip salad with sweet and spicy pecans.
+That’s why we love this recipe for roasted beet, sweet potato and parsnip salad with Sweet and Spicy Pecans.
 The goat cheese brings out the natural sweetness of the roasted beets, sweet potato, and parsnips, and our sweet and spicy pecans add a light and buttery crunch.
 The sherry vinaigrette adds a bright finish and the nuts a sweet and spicy crunch to the dish.
 Keep this roasted root vegetable salad recipe tucked away for a rainy day, but honestly, it’ll still taste great when the sun is shining.
 Add as a side of a grilled chicken breast, salmon fillet, or sliced roast pork loin to make this a perfect meal.

 In this delicious gluten-free crostini dish, roasted sweet potato rounds stand in for what would typically be bread.
 This sweet potato, apple, and brie crostini recipe will make a savory and sweet appetizer for a Thanksgiving dinner party, but it’s also spectacular as a nibble to pair with wine and serve at any get-together.
-Santé Candied Walnuts create the perfect crunchy complement to earthy sweet potatoes, tart honeycrisp apples, and gooey brie in this surprisingly easy crostini recipe.
+Santé Nuts Candied Walnuts create the perfect crunchy complement to earthy sweet potatoes, tart honeycrisp apples, and gooey brie in this surprisingly easy crostini recipe.

 Looking for a fast, delicious, but nutritious meal to throw together on busy weeknights?
 We’ve got you covered.
-We’ve zhuzhed up the standard deli kale and lentil salad recipe by adding our delectable cinnamon pecans, sweet honeycrisp apples and creamy goat cheese.
+We’ve zhuzhed up the standard deli kale and lentil salad recipe by adding our delectable Pumpkin Spice Pecans, sweet honeycrisp apples and creamy goat cheese.
 And if you need an easy make-ahead lunch for days when you want to brown-bag it, this kale and lentil salad with pecans and goat cheese recipe is your new best friend.
 Lentils and pecans are nutritional superheroes, beefing up the protein and fiber in this salad to keep you feeling full longer.
 This gorgeous kale and lentil salad recipe is also super easy to double, if you need an easy dinner party side dish.
 Protip: Save time by prepping the kale, radicchio, apples and chèvre while the lentils are cooking.
 Or if you’re in a real pinch for time, you can use prewashed, bagged kale and ready-cooked lentils, available at better-stocked grocery stores.

 Hello, you’ve just met your new favorite side dish.
 Our recipe for roasted cabbage wedges with pecan crumble is dead simple and so satisfying that you’ll want to trot it out for every holiday.
-Roasting brings out the earthy-sweetness of cabbage, and textural contrast is provided by our sweet and spicy pecans, transforming this humble crucifer into something ethereal.
+Roasting brings out the earthy-sweetness of cabbage, and textural contrast is provided by our Sweet and Spicy Pecans, transforming this humble crucifer into something ethereal.
 This easy roasted cabbage recipe comes together in a snap, requiring less than ten minutes of active time in the kitchen.
 The sweet and spicy pecan crumble is extremely versatile, so feel free to sprinkle it on other roasted vegetables as well.
 This roasted cabbage recipe is a good make-ahead side for busy holiday meals.

 Santé's Sweet Dessert Recipes